michaellenaghan/go-sqlite-bench/README.md

   make clean
 ```

-One thing to note: the first implementation in `TAGS` becomes the anchor for `benchstat` comparisons.
+One thing to note: the first implementation in `TAGS` becomes the baseline for `benchstat` comparisons.

 For example: